 Income from the levy is used to fund apprenticeship training for all.
 The levy is paid by large employers with a pay bill of over £3 million (they pay 0.5% of their total annual pay bill).
 Smaller employers, those with a total annual pay bill of less than £3 million, will have 95% of the cost of their apprenticeship training funded from Government.
 They pay just 5% of the cost of their apprenticeship training.

 To qualify for a degree apprenticeship an employee is required to be employed in a relevant job for a minimum of 30 hours per week and will need approval from their employer to enrol onto a course.

-The duration of individual degree apprenticeship programme is outlined within the approved standards and this include academic learning to develop underpinning knowledge for development of profession skills and behaviours, known as 20 per cent off-the-job training.
+The duration of individual degree apprenticeship programme is outlined within the approved standards.
+This includes academic learning to develop underpinning knowledge for development of profession skills and behaviours, known as 20% off-the-job training.

 Full details our degree apprenticeship programmes including subject matters covered can be found in a relevant brochure.